Sugar Syrup for Cakes – Recipe + Flavours

 How Do I Put the Syrup on the Cake?

 You’ve got a few options here, and you can do whichever you find easiest.
 I generally just use a pastry brush to brush the syrup onto each layer as I’m filling the cake.
-You could also use a spray bottle, and spray each layer.
+You could also use a spray bottle and spray each layer.
 I show you both of those options in the video.
-Some people also like to put their syrup into a squeeze-y bottle like the kind used in cookie decorating.
+Some people also like to put their syrup into a squeeze bottle like the kind used in cookie decorating.
 Whichever you choose, the rest of the process is the same.

 Step One: Split your cake/s into layers.
 Most of the cakes I make have four layers of cake and three layers of filling, but you can do however many layers you like.

 Step Two: Use your pastry brush, spray or squeeze bottle to apply your syrup.
 If the cake is already moist, then a thin layer of syrup should be sufficient – you don’t want your cake drowning in moisture.
 If your cake is on the drier side, then add a bit more.
-You’re really just aiming for the syrup to comfortably soak into the cake, don’t add so much that it pools on the surface and can’t soak in.
+You’re just aiming for the syrup to comfortably soak into the cake; don’t add so much that it pools on the surface and can’t soak in.

 Step Three: Add a layer of your cake filling.
 Repeat until your cake is all layered up.